eaglesky/CodingPractices/AlgorithmsReview.md

 * Palindrome.
   * Definition.
 A string that reads the same backward as forward, e.g., madam.
   Checking if a string is a palindrome can be easily done in O(n) time.
 And so is checking if a linked list a palindrome, which can also be done using O(1) space if reversing the first/second half of the original list is allowed.
   * Check if concatenation of two strings is a palindrome.
-The reverse of the second string has to be the 1)the prefix of the first string, and the rest of the first string is a palindrome, or 2)the first string is the prefix of the reverse of second string, and the rest of the reversed string is a palindrome.
+    - The reverse of the second string has to be the 1)the prefix of the first string, and the rest of the first string is a palindrome, or 2)the first string is the prefix of the reverse of second string, and the rest of the reversed string is a palindrome.
 [Leetcode]Palindrome Pairs.
+Trie approach.
+    - Choose the longer(or equal) one s1, the other is s2.
+If s2_reverse is the prefix of s1, and the rest of s1 is a palindrome, then s1s2 is a palindrome.
+Otherwise if s2_reverse is the suffix of s1, and the rest of s1 is a palindrome, then s2s1 is a palindrome.
+When s1.length == s2.length, the concatenation is a palindrome when and only when s2_reverse == s1.
+[Leetcode]Palindrome Pairs.
+Hashmap approach.

   * Find out all the palindrome substrings.
 There are two ways to do this, which are very useful when solving more complex palindrome related problems.
 Both ways take O(n^2) time, n is the length of string s.
     * Search all the substrings and check if each of them is palindrome.
 Has to use addition space.
     Let f[i][j] indicate whether substring s[i...j] is a palindrome or